Nate-Shubert/Deep-Learning-Projects/README.md

 4. The music generator tends to "play it safe" and just repeats the same note over and over again.
 Therefore, I created a temperature, that helps it pick the chord that is the second, third, etc choice according to their respective probabilities and the temperature (how "risky" I want the music generator to be)

-USE THIS BY OPENING THE CODE IN GOOGLE COLLAB AND SELECTING "RUN ALL".
+USE THIS BY OPENING THE CODE IN GOOGLE COLAB AND SELECTING "RUN ALL".